 If a Key Service generates a new random content key for every request, it should store all generated keys.
 The keys database should be periodically synchronized with the License Service.
 For increased security, key synchronization should occur through a different communication channel, separately from the video distribution.

-Key ID is a unique identifier, usually a GUID, assigned to the key.
-Key ID is public information distributed as a part of video’s metadata.
+The Key ID is a unique identifier, usually a GUID, assigned to the key.
+The Key ID is public information distributed as a part of the video’s metadata.
 A Key Service and a License Service use the same algorithm to derive the content key from the Key ID:

 Content Key = f(Key Seed, Key ID)

 The Key Seed itself shall be a cryptographically strong random number.
 It shall be generated once and made available to both: Key Service and License Service.
 The Key Seed is kept strictly secret.

 If this is given, there is no further need to exchange the keys between the Key Service and the License Service.
 The Key ID used by the Key Service to generate the Content Key is public and can be transferred to the player together with the video.
 Therefore, the player can always send the same Key ID to the License Service and receive the same Content Key: the License Service uses the same Key Seed as the Key Service.